Navy Chain of Command

 The Navy's Chain of Command

-The Navy’s Chain of Command is used to maintain good communications within the Navy, and you will use it in everything you do – not just in basic training, but throughout your career.
-The Chain of Command in recruit training is as follows:
+The Navy’s Chain of Command is used to maintain good communications within the Navy, and as a recruit, enlisted member or officer you will use it in everything you do – not just in basic training, but throughout your career.
+The Chain of Command is as follows:

 - President of the United States